bhuvanaindukuri/my-library/AD/AAD.md

 - Domain Controller as a Service
 - Helps with lift and shift of on-prem applications

+#### AAD Management
+- Same domain name in AAD and AD helps with easy synchronization
+- Azure portal helps administrators with user management
+- My apps(myapps.microsoft.com) portal helps users with their access management like MFA and apps

 #### Notes
 - Windows authentication uses Kerberos protocol